Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

 After breakfast we make our way to Lake Victoria.
 We pass through the villages of the Sukuma tribe, who grow ground nuts, sorghum and cassava as well as keeping livestock.
 Life carries on here simply as it has done for ages, but with a few poignant reminders of the 20th century.
-Some leisure time in the afternoon, or to possibly take a bird-viewing walk along the lake shore.

 Transfer Time: ~5 hours